teethefox/Front-End-Development-Test/README.md

 - Can the project be built using `npm run build`?
 - Is the page working without any JS errors?
 - Have files been optimized?

+## Deliverables and Deadline
+Please deliver final product to austin.branham@tetongravity.com Take your time but try to deliver it within 2 weeks time.
+If we don't see any activity in your test repository after 2 weeks (at least initial commits), we will automatically withdraw your application.